Namibia national rugby union team

-The Namibia national rugby union team represents Namibia in men's international rugby union competitions nicknamed the Welwitschias, are a tier-two nation in the World Rugby tier system, and have participated in the six Rugby World Cup competitions since their first appearance in 1999.
+The Namibia national rugby union team (nicknamed the Welwitschias) represents Namibia in men's international rugby union competitions.
+They are a tier-two nation in the World Rugby tier system, and have participated in seven Rugby World Cup competitions since their first appearance in 1999.
 They are governed by the Namibia Rugby Union.

 Namibia has been playing international rugby since the early 1900s.
-As well as having competed at the World Cup, Namibia annually competes in the Africa Cup.
+As well as having competed at the World Cup, Namibia competes annually in the Africa Cup.
 Until independence, players for Namibia were also eligible to represent South Africa, with Namibian-born Springboks including Jan Ellis.